Wills & Guardianship: 214.227.6400

 A less restrictive alternative to Guardianship is a Statutory Durable Power of Attorney.
 A power of attorney allows a “principal” to designate an “agent” to handle the principal’s business affairs in the event the principal becomes incapacitated.
 The powers in any power of attorney are broad and sweeping.
 Therefore, it is of the utmost importance that the principal has the highest confidence in the integrity and diligence of the agents appointed in such a document.
 Please consult an attorney before signing ANY power of attorney.

-The principal should please call The Duran Firm to set up an appointment.
+The principal (the person granting power to an agent) should please call The Duran Firm to set up an appointment.

 NOTE: A power of attorney is a powerful document.
 Therefore, the Duran Firm will draft a Statutory Durable Power of Attorney only at the specific direction of the principal.
 Would-be agents should not bother calling the Firm.
 We will not help you.